Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

 ### Assignments
 Introductions on Flipgrid
-* Completed by end of first day of class - https://flipgrid.com/55ae9058
+* Complete by end of first day of class - <a href="https://flipgrid.com/55ae9058">https://flipgrid.com/55ae9058</a>

+Syllabus Assignment (to be posted Monday)

+Lab 1 (to be posted Friday)

 ## Week 2 (Staring Monday 9/21)
 ### Monday